ATTENTION: Please read these terms carefully before using this web site. Using this web site indicates that you accept these terms.

-The information we will make available will include: how to gain access to Personal Information; the type of Personal Information held by us, including a general account of its use; general information concerning our Code and policies; what Personal Information is made available to related companies; and how to contact our Director, Finance.
+The information we will make available will include: how to gain access to Personal Information; the type of Personal Information held by us, including a general account of its use; general information concerning our Code and policies; what Personal Information is made available to related companies; and how to contact our Vice President, Finance.

 Principle 9 – Individual Access